ricky26/rust-mega-drive/README.md

 At the moment, these packages only work with a fork of LLVM & Rust.
 To use them you will need to build both.

+### Building with Docker
+For convenience, this repository provides a two-stage Dockerized approach to building the contained code:
+- A [Dockerfile.toolchain](Dockerfile.toolchain) for a Motorola 68000-compatible Rust compiler.
+You can build this using the command `docker build -t rust-m68k:latest -f Dockerfile.toolchain .`.
+If the build runs out of memory, you can tweak the number of parallel build processes using `--build-arg NUM_JOBS=4` or lower if your system requires it.
+- A [Dockerfile](Dockerfile) to compile the megapong application.
+Use `docker build -t rust-mega-drive .` to compile it.
+  It assumes that you built the toolchain Docker image as `rust-m68k:latest`.

 ### Building LLVM
+This is a more in-depth approach to building a Motorola 68000 compatible Rust/LLVM toolchain.
+You can skip these instructions if you used Docker as the main build tool
 1. Checkout the `llvm-12` branch from the
 [LLVM project fork](https://github.com/ricky26/llvm-project).